ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Introduction

-\paragraph{Contributions.} \begin{itemize} \item A receiver-side scheduling approach that stabilizes release cadence by adapting release timing to the observed recovery pattern, including asymmetric offset adjustment, quantized scheduling, and bounded in-order release. \item An integration of this approach into the BitRipple Tunnel (BRT) overlay system, which shows that receiver-side timing control can be added as a modular component without modifying the application's transport protocol. \item A real-world evaluation of BRT with receiver-side scheduling, using a cloud-gaming workload, that shows substantial reductions in jitter, significantly tighter release intervals, and materially improved percentile latency consistency. \end{itemize}
+\paragraph{Contributions.} \begin{itemize} \item A receiver-side scheduling approach that restores sender timing by adapting release timing to the observed recovery pattern, including asymmetric offset adjustment, quantized scheduling, and bounded in-order release. \item An integration of this approach into the LT3 system, which shows that receiver-side timing control can be added as a modular component without modifying the application's transport protocol. \item A real-world evaluation of LT3 with receiver-side scheduling, using a cloud-gaming workload, that shows substantial reductions in jitter, significantly tighter delivery intervals, and materially improved percentile latency consistency. \end{itemize}